unhackathon/website/springboard-projects/chrome-extension.md

 acquire that functionality, people often turn to browser extensions that functionality in order to accomplish the tasks needed.

-Browser extensions aren’t a new things - they’ve existed since the late 90s with Mozilla, and have gradually expanded to include all modern browsers today.
+Browser extensions aren’t new things - they’ve existed since the late 90s with Mozilla, and have gradually expanded to include all modern browsers today.
 But they used to be undocumented pieces of voodoo - connecting intricately to internals of a web browser that were more often than not constantly changing.